OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2022.md

 - Connections are strengthening due to group efforts and exercises.
 - Laura and Ark are needed and should not delay attention to themselves.

 ---

-## Books, Research, and Cultural Commentary

-- [Not covered in this session.]

----